Skip to main content

 How to Claim the Section 54F for Tax Exemptions?

 Step 2: Consult & Classify: Engage a qualified Chartered Accountant (CA) immediately.
-Discuss classifying the gain as LTCG and its eligibility under Section 54F based on your specific policy and circumstances.
+Discuss your eligibility under Section 86 of the Income Tax Act 2025 based on the nature of the asset transferred and your specific circumstances.
 Calculate the precise LTCG amount.

 Step 3: Property Identification: Finalise either the residential property you intend to purchase or the construction plan.

-Step 4: Invest Smartly: Execute the purchase or start construction, strictly adhering to the 1/2/3 year timelines from the date you received the funds.
+Step 4: Invest Smartly: Execute the purchase or commence construction, strictly adhering to the prescribed timelines under Section 86 of the Income Tax Act 2025 (formerly.

-Step 5: Utilise CGAS (if needed): When the ITR filing deadline is near and you haven't fully invested, deposit the required amount into a CGAS account before filing.
+Step 5: Utilise CGAS (if needed): When the ITR filing deadline is near and you haven't fully invested, deposit the required amount into a CGAS account before filing if the net consideration remains unutilised, subject to the applicable provisions.

-Step 6: Document Everything: Keep meticulous records of policy documents, maturity payment statements, premium payment receipts, bank statements showing receipt and investment, purchase/construction agreements and receipts, and CGAS deposit/withdrawal slips.
+Step 6: Document Everything: Keep meticulous records of the original asset transfer documents, maturity payment statements, premium payment receipts, bank statements showing receipt and investment, purchase/construction agreements and receipts, and CGAS deposit/withdrawal slips.

-Step 7: Claim in ITR: File your Income Tax Return correctly, claiming the Section 54F exemption under the capital gains schedule, supported by your documentation.
+Step 7: Claim in ITR: File your income tax return correctly, claiming the Section 54F exemption under the capital gains schedule, and support it with your documentation.
 You can use the online income tax calculator for precise data.

 Common Mistakes & Pitfalls You Should Avoid